Atyantik/react-pwa/README.md

 Enable HSTS for secure sites.
 Options to define maxAge and preload of HSTS.
 All with very simple configuration.
 [Read More](https://www.reactpwa.com/docs/en/feature-hsts.html)

 Now you are all set, Get your hands dirty with this awesome boilerplate.

+#### Known bug
+For installed version of `@pawjs/pawjs@ts` there is a known bug of SEO params not updating in non-SSR mode i.e. Single Page Application mode.
+Please revert to version `@pawjs/pawjs@2.3.2` if required.

 ### Need contributors.
 This project exists thanks to all the people who contribute. [[Contribute]](CONTRIBUTING.md).